yiichou/hugo-theme-vec/README.md

   FacebookID = "Your Facebook ID"
   LinkedInID = "Your LinkedIn ID"
   GoogleplusID = "Your Googleplus ID"
-  AnalyticsID = "Your Google Analytics tracking code" DisqusShortname = "Your Disqus shortname"
 ```

 If you use `config.yaml`, plz reformat them to yaml.